-The Company did not have any outstanding debt as of March 31, 2022 or December 31, 2021.
-As of March 31, 2021, the Company had \$0.7 million outstanding under a promissory note issued pursuant to the Paycheck Protection Program ("PPP") of the CARES Act.
-The loan was subsequently forgiven in July 2021 and recognized as other income on the Company's Statement of Operations.
-For the three months ended March 31, 2022 and 2021, the Company recognized interest expense related to its outstanding debt of \$0 and \$2,000, respectively.
+The Company did not have any outstanding debt as of September 30, 2022 or December 31, 2021.
+In April 2020, the Company borrowed \$0.7 million under the Paycheck Protection Program ("PPP") under the CARES Act.
+The loan was subsequently forgiven in July 2021.
+The \$0.7 million balance of the forgiven loan was recognized as other income on the Company's Statement of Operations for the three and nine months ended September 30, 2021.
+For the three and nine months ended September 30, 2021, the Company recognized interest expense related to its outstanding debt of \$0 and \$3,000, respectively.